s-watanabe-jhod/garpos-mcmc/README.md

 # Requirements

+Environments under [Anaconda for Linux] (https://www.anaconda.com/distribution/) is tested.

-* Python 3.7.3
+* Python 3.11.7 is tested.
 * Packages tqdm, NumPy, Scipy, Pandas, Matplotlib, and Scikit-sparse are also required.
   * NOTE: some reported that "sksparse" cannot be used on Apple M1 Chip.
 * Fortran 90 compiler (e.g., gfortran)

-Environments under [Anaconda for Linux](https://www.anaconda.com/distribution/) is tested.

 ### Compilation of Fortran90-based library